-3. Transmit.
+4. Transmit.
 The transmitter is used to select the desired setting.
 As shipped, the unit is configured to the LED ON settings.
 These are called the default settings.
-Pressing Channel One (usually Button

-I) will set it to the LED ON setting.
 Pressing the button on the remote will cycle through the available options in each feature.

-4. Release.
+5. Release.
 The Program switch can now be released.

 You can advance from feature to feature by pressing and releasing the Program switch the number of times necessary to get from the feature you just programmed to the feature you wish to access.
-For example, if you just programmed the run time (Feature 3) and you next want to program parking lights (Feature 4) to constant, release the Program switch.
-Press and release it once to advance from Feature 3 to Feature 4.
+For example, in Menu One, if you just programmed Feature 1-3 to off, and you next want to program the next feature 1-4, release the Program switch.
+Press and release once to advance from Feature 1-3 to Feature 1-4.
 Then press it once more and HOLD it.
-The LED will flash in groups of 4 to confirm that you have accessed Feature 4.
+The LED will flash in groups of 4 to confirm that you have accessed Feature 1-4.